Cloud computing students working on distributed systems in modern university lab

 Cloud Computing Curriculum Overview

 Cloud computing programs combine foundational IT concepts with modern cloud technologies.
-Curriculum typically includes networking, programming, database management, security, and hands-on experience with major cloud platforms.
+Curriculum includes networking, programming, database management, security, and hands-on experience with major cloud platforms.

 • Fundamentals: Networking protocols, operating systems (Linux/Windows), virtualization concepts